-Submissions are open internationally, to any poet writing in English—other languages are welcome, as long as the meat of the poem is in English.
+Submissions are open internationally, to any poet writing in English—other languages are welcome, as long as the poem is largely in English.

 We accept simultaneous submissions, but please send us a message via Submittable if your work is picked up elsewhere—we want to say congrats!

 Send up to 5 poems that total no more than 10 pages.

 We do NOT accept multiple submissions for Featured Poetry.
 Please submit all your poems in ONE document.

 Please include a brief cover letter in the cover letter box with your publication history, if any.
 This is where you can include your name and/or bio!
 If you select the editorial feedback option, this is also where you can name which poem you'd like feedback on.